 Following the discussion on gaps and opportunities, the participants brainstormed priorities that might address gaps and help the community seize opportunities.
-They produced dozens of suggestions ranging from expanding mental health counseling in the area to creating a facility for treatment and stabilization.
+They produced dozens of suggestions ranging from coordinating release from jail with Tropical Texas Behavioral Health to additional mental health first aid training.